 Customer service can be expensive — particularly when there are people involved — and in some cases it can be a real effort on the customer’s part too, leading to frustration and potentially churn.

 Over the past decade, more and more companies have looked to technology that enables customers to self serve and resolve their issue with as little effort as possible, all at a lower cost to the company.

-In this guide we’ll look at how customer self service works, when to use it (and when not to), and how to optimize the experience to help drive customer spend, loyalty, and advocacy.
+In this guide we’ll look at how customer self service works, when to use it (and when not to), and how to optimise the experience to help drive customer spend, loyalty, and advocacy.